 A trainer with the right personality can expect a brilliant dog that can master plenty of tricks.

-11. Great Cambrian Sheepdog – The Welsh Sheepdog and Great Pyrenees mix
+11. Welsh Sheepdog & Great Pyrenees mix (AKA Great Cambrian Sheepdog)

 A rare crossbreed with a super large coat and an even bigger personality, the Welsh Sheepdog parent will shed consistently, so keep a brushing schedule.